 Earth Overshoot Day marks the date when humanity’s annual demand on nature exceeds what Earth can regenerate in that year.
 Earth Overshoot Day has moved from late September in 1997 to August 2 this year, the earliest date since the world first went into overshoot in the early 1970s.
 In other words, humanity is currently using nature 1.7 times faster than ecosystems can regenerate.
 This is akin to using 1.7 Earths.

-The costs of this ecological overspending are becoming more evident by the day, in the form of deforestation, drought, fresh-water scarcity, soil erosion, biodiversity loss and the buildup of carbon dioxide in the atmosphere.
-The latter will significantly amplify the former, if current climate models are correct.
-Consequently, government decision-makers who factor these growing constraints in their policy making will stand a significantly better chance to set their nation’s long-term economic performance on a favorable track.
+The costs of this global ecological overspending are becoming increasingly evident around the world, in the form of deforestation, drought, fresh-water scarcity, soil erosion, biodiversity loss, and the buildup of carbon dioxide in the atmosphere.

 More on Earth Overshoot Day: www.overshootday.org

 Follow on social media: #movethedate

 To calculate your own Earth Overshoot Day and Ecological Footprint, visit: www.footprintcalculator.org (new calculator will be live after July 29)